Member investment choice

 The way you want your super invested is your choice.
 You can decide to invest your current balance and all new contributions in one investment option or split it amongst several options.
 You can also decide to invest your current balance in one option and then choose another investment option or options for new contributions.

 It is also recommended that you seek financial advice prior to making any decision regarding the investment of your super.
-AMIST Super can assist you through our partnership with Money Solutions, who have been engaged by the Trustee to provide members with independent financial advice.
-Starting in June 2010 – members will be able to call 1800 808 614 8am-8pm EST and speak to a financial planner who can offer advice on investment options and other super related topics.
+AMIST Super can assist you through our partnership with Link Advice, who have been engaged by the Trustee to provide members with independent financial advice.
+Members can call between 8am and 6pm Sydney time and speak to a financial planner who can offer advice on investment options and other super related topics.
 This basic advice is provided at no additional cost to members – it is paid for from the fund.